savin-berlin/zas-rep-tools/README.md

                                           cols_and_types_in_doc'-Option.
           -ver, --version INTEGER         Version Number of the DB -additcols, --cols_and_types_in_doc TEXT
-                                          Every Columns in the DocumentTable should be initialized.
-Every Document Table has
+                                          Additional Columns from input text
-                                          already two default columns (id, text) if you want to insert also other columns, please define them here with the type names.
+                                          Collections.
+Every Columns in the
-                                          The colnames should correspond to the
+                                          DocumentTable should be initialized.
+Every
-                                          colnames in the input text data and be given in the following form: 'colname1:coltype1,co
+                                          Document Table has already two default
-                                          lname2:coltype2,colname3:coltype3'
+                                          columns (id, text) if you want to insert also other columns, please define them here with the type names.
+The colnames should correspond to the colnames in the input text data and be given in the following form: 'co lname1:coltype1,colname2:coltype2,colname3:c
-          -optsyn, --corpus_id_to_init TEXT
+                                          oltype3'
-                                          Manually given corpid
+          -cid, --corpus_id_to_init TEXT  Manually given corpid
           -tok, --tokenizer [somajo|nltk|False|True]
                                           Select Tokenizer by name
           -ptager, --pos_tagger [someweta|tweetnlp|False|True]